Ris-git/Ris-git/README.md

 One interesting question becomes a tutorial, becomes a half-built side project, becomes three new things I'm now tracking in parallel.
 I've been doing this long enough to know it's not a flaw — most of what I actually know came from exactly this loop.

-I'm a CS student who got here by wanting to understand *why* things work, not just that they do.
-The stack I work with spans backend systems, DevOps, and cloud infrastructure.
+I'm a CS student who is not tied to a single stack.
+I enjoy understanding how things work and building across backend, cloud, DevOps, Android, and AI.

 Off-screen: I think and read about psychology, watch a lot of film, and have opinions about things that have no business intersecting with software engineering — until they do.

 Currently interning as an android developer, and working on a few things I genuinely care about.